awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/viewing-monitoring-graphs.md

 + **Warm Pool Total Capacity Units Launched** \(based on `WarmPoolTotalCapacity`\)
 + **Group and Warm Pool Desired Capacity** \(based on `GroupAndWarmPoolDesiredCapacity`\)
 + **Group and Warm Pool Total Capacity Units Launched** \(based on `GroupAndWarmPoolTotalCapacity`\)

+### See also<a name="graph-metrics-see-also"></a>

+For information about the data source for the **EC2** graph metrics, see [List the available CloudWatch metrics for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+To monitor per\-instance metrics, see [Graph metrics for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/graphs-in-the-aws-management-console.html) in the *Amazon EC2 User Guide for Linux Instances*\.